QuanlingDeng/LEMDA/README.md

 - For Figure 3, run LaDAex1xReduced.m in folder LaEuDA.

 - For Figure 2, run LaDAex1xloop.m in folder LaEuDA.
+There are several loops for different beta values (drag coefficients).
+We modify the beta values in line 39 for different values used for Panels (a-c) in Figure 1.
+Other panels in Figure 1 are special cases of these loops.

 ********************************************************************